qteatime/kate/docs/manuals/source/dev/manual/api/cart-fs.rst

 Reading files
 -------------

-.. py:function:: read_file(path: string) -> File promise
+.. py:function:: read_file(path: string) -> Promise[File]
    :async:

-   :param string path: The path identifier of the file to read.
+   :param path: The path identifier of the file to read.
-   :returns: The file data and metadata.
-   :rtype: Promise(File)

    Reads the file pointed by the given ``path``.
 This will return a :py:class:`File` with the binary contents of the file and its